gukihuman/spirit-of-lira/data/scenes/s1-start.md

 > Helping girls is my destiny!
 Alright, to make a connection I need you to ask Lira for something that would make you happy.
 > Ok, let's see.
-# lira, lira-BLUSH, lira-EYES-AT-VIEWER, lira-BLUE-LIGHT
+# lira-arms-down, lira-BLUSH, lira-EYES-AT-VIEWER, lira-BLUE-LIGHT
 Um..
 Hello, spirit...
 Welcome to this world...
 I guess.
 > Hi.
 Do you always so shy?